- Oops!Something went wrong.Please try again later.

 Our Structural Efficiency Programs remain on track and are delivering savings.
 As part of our footprint optimization, in the fourth quarter, we announced the plan to close one plant in Sweden and we will continue to evaluate further footprint optimization.

 It is important to recognize that we are still in an uncertain environment and that we continue to face significant challenges in 2021.
 Our strong performance in the second half of 2020 was supported by temporary cost reductions that we do not expect to be equally supportive in 2021.
 Light vehicle production rates are expected by IHS Markit to be lower in 2021 compared to the second half of 2020.
 We also face headwinds from the surge in raw material prices.

 The health and safety of our employees is our first priority while continuing with more activities to further improve efficiency and implementing our strategic initiatives to support our journey towards our 2022-24 targets in order to create shareholder value.

 Vice President Investor Relations

 Director Investor Relations

-This information is information that Autoliv, Inc. is obliged to make public pursuant to the EU Market Abuse Regulation.
-The information was submitted for publication, through the agency of the VP of Investor Relations set out above, at 12.00 CET on January 28, 2020.
+Autoliv, Inc. is obliged to make this information public pursuant to the EU Market Abuse Regulation.
+The information was submitted for publication, through the agency of the VP of Investor Relations set out above, at 12.00 CET on January 26, 2021.